(a) Commercial: 20,000 square feet or more of new or additional total floor area.

 (13) Applicant's response.
 The applicant shall respond to the traffic study with proposals on what traffic improvements, right-of-way dedications or commitments of financing for specific projects the applicant proposes to commit to resolve the negative traffic impacts of the proposed development.
 Such improvements or financing may be staged in relation to the stages of the development.
 The applicant may also agree to commit toward the long-term support of a program to reduce peak-hour traffic by private vehicles, through programs such as carpooling, support of mass transit, or staggered work hours, in place of certain structural improvements.

-(14) Completion of improvements.
-Any traffic improvements that are required as a condition of any approval under this chapter or Chapter 135: Subdivision and Land Development, shall be in place or sufficient funds committed in escrow acceptable to the Township prior to the issuance of any needed occupancy permit, or within a staged process agreed to at the time of approval.
+Chapter 135: Subdivision and Land Development, shall be in place or sufficient funds committed in escrow acceptable to the Township prior to the issuance of any needed occupancy permit, or within a staged process agreed to at the time of approval.